History of the Calvinist–Arminian debate: Early Methodism

-George Whitefield (1714–1770) collaborated with John Wesley in the founding of Methodism, but remained a Calvinist and broke with Wesley when Wesley became an Arminian.
+George Whitefield worked with John Wesley in the founding of Methodism, but remained a Calvinist and broke with Wesley when Wesley became an Arminian.

 These theological issues played a divisive part in the early history of Methodism in the 18th century.
 Heated discussions on Arminianism took place between Methodist ministers John Wesley and George Whitefield.
 From 1740 Wesley broke with Calvinism.
 His position caused initially the rupture with the Welsh Calvinistic Methodists under Howell Harris in 1742–1743; and then the creation of the Countess of Huntingdon's Connexion in 1756, about the same time when Wesley broke with James Hervey.
 In the 1770s, a sharp debate occurred between Wesley and Augustus Montague Toplady.

 Wesley was a champion of the teaching of Arminius, defending his soteriology in a periodical entitled The Arminian and writing articles such as Predestination Calmly Considered.
 He defended Arminius against charges of semi-Pelagianism, holding strongly to beliefs in original sin and total depravity.
 At the same time, Wesley attacked the determinism that he claimed characterized unconditional election and maintained a belief in the ability to lose salvation.
 Whitefield debated Wesley on every point (except for their agreement on total depravity) but did not introduce any additional elements into the Calvinists' conclusions set forth at Westminster.